 Patent Ductus Arteriosus: Failure to Close

 Doctors often suspect a patent ductus if they hear a certain kind of heart murmur while listening with a stethoscope.
 A heart murmur is a sound created by turbulent blood flow through narrowed or leaking heart valves or through abnormal heart structures.
 In older children, the murmur has been described as sounding like a washing machine.
 In premature infants, the heart murmur may be less distinct.
 The pulses are often increased in the presence of a patent ductus arteriosus, the pulse is sometimes described as bounding.

 Echocardiography (ultrasonography of the heart) confirms the diagnosis.

-Indomethacin or ibuprofen can be given to close a PDA.
+Indomethacin or ibuprofen can be given to close a patent ductus arteriosus.
 These drugs are most effective if given within the first 10 days after birth and are more effective in premature newborns than in full-term ones.
 Several doses may be given.
 If the PDA does not close after several doses, surgery may be done if there are signs that the PDA is harming the lungs and heart.

 In full-term newborns and infants who do not have symptoms, doctors may allow time for the PDA to close on its own before they suggest treatment.

 If a PDA is still open by the time infants are 1 year of age, it is extremely unlikely to close on its own.
 At that time, doctors usually recommend a procedure to close the PDA to eliminate the risk of endocarditis.